 Operations Coordination

 EGI Operations continued to coordinate the federated operations of EGI.
-The Operations Management Board meetings have been regularly held on a monthly basis, the OMB is the operations policy body of EGI where the policies and procedures are discussed and approved, as well as the activities related to the production infrastructure are discussed, including but not limited to EGI-Engage project activities.
+The Operations Management Board meetings have been regularly held on a monthly basis.
+The OMB is the operations policy body of EGI where the policies and procedures are discussed and approved, as well as the activities related to the production infrastructure are discussed, including but not limited to EGI-Engage project activities.
 On a monthly base EGI Operations also follow up with the OLA (Resource infrastructure Provider and Resource Center) reporting.

 Documentation